kmicinski/beautiful-jekyll/_posts/2017-06-12-pushdown-for-free.md

  - "control-flow-analysis"
 ---

 Today I'm summarizing the results of a paper I've read a few times: [Pushdown for Free](https://michaeldadams.org/papers/p4f/pushdown-for-free.pdf).
 This paper is one of a few in Tom Gilray's dissertation.
+These notes are in very rough form and I'm sure I made some typos (or even outright logical errors) so feel free to correct me.

 This paper has a really nice and useful result, if you're used to writing abstract interpreters in the AAM style.
 It:
  - Gives perfect call-return ("pushdown") precision with of no greater (big-O) complexity than without.
  - Outlines a simple implementation strategy for doing so that uses off-the-shelf technology from AAM.

 This paper relies on understanding the story of [Abstracting Abstract Machines](http://matt.might.net/papers/vanhorn2010abstract.pdf).
 I think this paper is fairly simple to read if you understand that story, but if you don't I think it would be confusing.
 (Indeed, the first time I read this paper I was still first beginning to understand how AAM really worked).

+I think the core idea in this paper is a bit of a bait-and-switch: it looks so simple that it's easy to nod your head.
+The intuition for the core idea is interesting---and I think the authors did a good job at presenting it---but it's still very challenging.
+I would like to write up a more comprehensive post drawing some more elaborate diagrams and explaining the core idea in the paper, which the authors probably understood from having read a paper I did not (the "Abstracting Abstract Control" paper).

 # Notes